 Starting to plan your Copenhagen itinerary?
 Here is my guide for a weekend in Copenhagen

-How expensive is food and drink in Copenhagen?
+How expensive is Copenhagen – Food and Drink?

 Like most cities, eating out in Copenhagen can vary in price considerably.
 If you are looking to have a non-expensive trip to Copenhagen, in my opinion, you need to plan your food options in advance.